TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

 .. method:: TarFile.extract(member, path="", set_attrs=True, *, numeric_owner=False)

-   Extract a member from the archive to the current working directory, using its full name.
+   Extract a member kutoka the archive to the current working directory, using its full name.
 Its file information is extracted as accurately as possible. *member* may be a filename or a :class:`TarInfo` object.
 You can specify a different directory using *path*. *path* may be a :term:`path-like object`.
    File attributes (owner, mtime, mode) are set unless *set_attrs* is false.

-   If *numeric_owner* is :const:`True`, the uid and gid numbers from the tarfile are used to set the owner/group for the extracted files.
-Otherwise, the named values from the tarfile are used.
+   If *numeric_owner* is :const:`True`, the uid and gid numbers kutoka the tarfile are used to set the owner/group for the extracted files.
+Otherwise, the named values kutoka the tarfile are used.

    .. note::